Southampton-RSG-Training/industry-skills-agile-training/episodes/21-collaborative-workflow.md

 - Describe how workflow relates to process
 - Set up SSH passwordless access to GitHub
 - Describe the purpose of branches in a repository
-- Verify that team is able to developing using project repository locally
 - Define the elements of a feature-branch workflow
 - Describe four major strategies for merging branches
 - Create and use a branch